TRUE, IT WOULD HAVE been hard to predict the exact order it went down. But look at the schedule,…

 RILEY: DT Olander may be out for the year

 Jordan Bishop is "probably not feeling the best.
 Come Tuesday, we're hoping he can get back out there…He worked out on Sunday," said Riley, who went on to say he anticipated Bishop playing on Saturday.

-has a good chance I think to be back (this Saturday)," said Riley.
+"Brady Camp has a good chance I think to be back (this Saturday)," said Riley.

 Riley at the end of the conference call said Stephen Paea may not practice as much this week but then the call was cut off before he elaborated.
 It wouldn't appear to be anything serious, potentially one of those things when late in the year guys have bumps and bruises and you want to give them some rest, and then they go play starter's snaps on Saturday.

 Riley said not getting Quizz enough carries, particularly in the second half, is something that needs to be fixed.
 "It's a major factor in him not getting the ball enough…we didn't convert third downs..in the second half we ran 20 plays and that should be what he gets in the second half…and they held the ball for a long period of time," said Riley.

 The past two years, OSU has been in the Rose Bowl chase at this stage.
 But now with two Pac-10 losses this year, Riley said it would be a test of their character, their mentality, to not be swayed by the fact they no longer control their own destiny.